-The Company engaged an independent valuation firm to assist it in determining the fair value of the assets acquired.
-Using these fair values, the Company assigned \$16.6 million to the Revestive active pharmaceutical ingredient (API), \$17.1 million to the PTH API and \$20.7 million to the Revestive product rights.
-The Company capitalized the Revestive and PTH API as inventory and capitalized the product rights to intangibles, net on the Company's balance sheet due to the fact that Revestive and Preotact are approved in the EU for SBS and Osteoporosis, respectively.
+The Company used an independent valuation firm to calculate the fair value of the assets acquired.
+Using these fair values, the Company preliminarily assigned \$15.9 million to the Revestive active pharmaceutical ingredient (API), \$20.7 million to the PTH API and \$18.2 million to the Revestive product rights.
+The Company capitalized the Revestive and PTH API as inventory and product rights to intangibles, net on the Company's balance sheet as of March 31, 2013 due to the fact that Revestive and Preotact are approved in the EU for SBS and Osteoporosis, respectively.
+The Company is currently in the process of evaluating the commercial strategy for both Revestive and PTH.